-The Food Insecurity Nutrition Incentive (FINI) grant program provided $100 million to fund and evaluate projects that were intended to increase fruit and vegetable purchases among Supplemental Nutrition Assistance Program (SNAP) participants by providing incentives at the point of purchase.
-Grants were awarded in Fiscal Years (FYs) 2015, 2016, 2017, and 2018 to state and local governmental entities and nonprofit organizations.
+The Food Insecurity Nutrition Incentive (FINI) grant program 1 provided $100 million to fund and evaluate projects that were intended to increase fruit and vegetable purchases among Supplemental Nutrition Assistance Program (SNAP) participants by providing incentives at the point of purchase.
+Grants were awarded in fiscal years (FYs) 2015, 2016, 2017, and 2018 to state and local governmental entities and nonprofit organizations.
 An independent evaluation measured the impact of FINI on two primary outcomes, increasing fruit and vegetable (1) expenditures and (2) consumption among SNAP households, and on several secondary outcomes.
 The pilot projects are not included in the evaluation.
 This report presents the results of the process evaluation and outcome evaluation through September 2017.

 Key findings include: